-All executed trades cleared through its clearing members are electronically transferred to NSE Clearing for clearing and settlement and are settled on a T+2 basis in the cash market segment.
+All executed trades cleared through its clearing members are electronically transferred to NSE Clearing for clearing and settlement and are settled on a T+1 basis in the cash market segment; for trades executed through its clearing members in securities eligible for optional T+0 settlement, NSE Clearing clears and settles on a T+0 basis in the cash market segment.
 NSE Clearing, the CCP, becomes the counterparty to every member by novation and meets all settlement obligations, regardless of member defaults.
 NSE Clearing generally adopts net settlement and most of the settlement takes place in this manner, with the exception of securities that need to be settled on a gross basis for regulatory reasons.
+The obligations arising on settlement on futures and options to be settled by delivery shall also be netted with the obligations in Cash market segment to arrive at the final netted deliveries/funds obligations for the purpose of settlement in Cash market segment.